US, South Korea set to revise bilateral missile treaty

 "To an extent it's as much a political as an operational development that's important to South Korean self-confidence."

-While Moon has sought to be "more accommodating" to North Korea than his predecessor and looked for nonmilitary ways to resolve the situation, Schuster said, North Korea's recent actions have undermined his confidence and public confidence in his policies.
+Moon has sought to be "more accommodating" to North Korea than his predecessor and looked for nonmilitary ways to resolve the situation, Schuster said, but the North's recent actions have undermined public confidence in his policies.

 They have also alarmed South Korea's allies in the region and around the world.